-Includes 158,776 shares of Common Stock which are subject to currently exercisable stock options and 724,300 shares of non-vested restricted stock held by executive officers and directors of the Company.
+Includes 186,664 shares of Common Stock which are subject to currently exercisable stock options and 947,500 shares of non-vested restricted stock held by executive officers and directors of the Company.

-(1) The number of shares of Common Stock beneficially owned by Mr. Christopher includes (i) 493,000 shares of non-vested restricted stock, (ii) 123,500 shares owned by a trust in which his wife is beneficiary, (iii) 83,500 shares owned by a trust in which he is beneficiary and (iv) 6,800 shares of Common Stock which are owned by Mr. Christopher's children.
+(1) The number of shares of Common Stock beneficially owned by Mr. Christopher includes (i) 671,000 shares of non-vested restricted stock (some of which have the potential to vest at 200%), (ii) 140,000 shares owned by a trust in which his wife is beneficiary, (iii) 144,520 shares owned by a trust in which he is beneficiary and (iv) 13,600 shares of Common Stock which are owned by Mr. Christopher's children.

-(2) The number of shares of Common Stock beneficially owned by Ms. Donovan includes (i) 14,000 shares of Common Stock which are subject to currently exercisable stock options, (ii) 2,000 shares of Common stock which are owned by Ms. Donovan's spouse and (iii) 3,000 shares of non-vested restricted stock.
+(2) The number of shares of Common Stock beneficially owned by Ms. Donovan includes (i) 28,000 shares of Common Stock which are subject to currently exercisable stock options, and (ii) 4,000 shares of Common stock which are owned by Ms. Donovan's spouse.